About | Guidelines | Random Tables | Character Sheet

 Hit Points

-Hit points represent scrapes, brusies, sore muscles, and stress.
-These add up as a Character takes damage and impacts the Character's ability to defend themselves.
+Hit points represent scrapes, bruises, sore muscles, and stress.
+These add up as a character takes damage and impact the character's ability to defend themselves.

+Devastating hits might leave lasting Conditions.
 Hit Points are restored with Rest.
-Devastating hits might leave lasting Aspects.

 Damage

-The game master might rule for more or less damage depending on the situation.
+The game master might rule for more or less damage or damage die depending on the situation.

 Rest

-After a night of Rest, restore d6+5 Hit Points up to the Character's maximum Hit Points.
+After a night of Rest, restore 2d6+5 Hit Points up to the character's maximum Hit Points.

-When rolling Judgement, roll in private and do not reveal the result to other players.
-Another nearby Character may spend 5 seconds to look at the die result and, if the knocked-out Character is still alive, spend 5 seconds to stabilize them.
+When rolling Judgment, roll in private and do not reveal the result to other players or the game master.
+Another nearby character may spend 5 seconds to look at the die result and, if the knocked-out character is still alive, stabilize them.

 Roll d20Effect

 20Adrenaline rush.
-The Character stays up instead of being knocked out, but is knocked out at the end of the next round and must re-roll Judgement.
+The character stays up instead of being knocked out, but is knocked out at the end of the next round and must re-roll Judgment.

 19-18Stable